What is a State Survey for Nursing Homes?

 The results of state surveys must be available for review.
 Family members considering nursing homes can consult the Medicare website for more information about survey results, and view the surveys themselves.

-Family members who have questions about a nursing home, or want to know more about their loved one’s legal rights as a resident can learn more by contacting Brown & Brothers to speak with one of our nursing home attorneys.
+Family members who have questions about a nursing home, or want to know more about their loved one’s legal rights as a resident can learn more by contacting Brown, Christie & Green to speak with one of our nursing home attorneys.

 State Surveys Help Protect Nursing Home Residents